 From time to time, the fair value of assets associated with individual donor restricted endowment funds may fall below the level that the donor or SPMIFA requires the Foundation to retain as a fund of perpetual duration.
+There were no deficiencies of this nature as of December 31, 2021.
 Deficiencies of this nature exist in one donor-restricted endowment fund, which had an original gift value of \$2,699, a current fair value of \$373, and a deficiency of \$2,326 as of December 31, 2020.
-Deficiencies of this nature exist in seven donor-restricted endowment funds, which together have an original gift value of \$2,699, a current fair value of \$329, and a deficiency of \$2,370 as of December 31, 2019.
 These deficiencies resulted from unfavorable market fluctuations that occurred shortly after the investment of new permanently restricted contributions for donor-restricted endowment funds and continued appropriation for certain programs that was deemed prudent by the Board of Trustees.